Adventurous Geography Teacher

 I spent 3 weeks tramping through Transylvania; camping, trekking, & hitching at temperatures as low as -25.
 The purpose of the journey was to find solitude in the Carpathian mountains.
 Instead, in a frozen landscape on the margins of Europe, I found warm & resilient people, stark economic inequality, and political tension.

-I've worked with the following brands, publications, broadcasters & institutions on campaigns and adventure related projects.
+I've worked with the following brands, publications, NGOs, broadcasters & institutions on campaigns and adventure related projects.